 The intelligence or expertise we commonly hear in mission-critical situations is the extensive knowledge of patterns that make it extremely easy to identify the small but critical states that a system is within or is about to enter.
 Once a decision, or choice of action script, is made, a mental simulation of the anticipated consequence is done, and the expected outcome is compared with the goals.
 Here an effective and efficient mental model of the situation is paramount for a fast and accurate assessment.
 If the outcome is favorable, the action is taken; otherwise, alternative scripts are evaluated.
 If none of the mapped scripts are found to be acceptable, then further diagnosis is initiated.

 Most of us can readily recognize the essential aspects of this model in everyday life.
-Still, it is hard to point out where our current approach to Observability tooling supports complex distributed computing systems.
+Still, it is hard to pinpoint where our current Observability tooling approach supports complex distributed computing systems.
 The site reliability engineering (SRE) community’s current emphasis is on data collection, which is far too quickly and irresponsibly relabeled as information or worse knowledge.
 Acquiring information on a system equates to projecting the system’s future states with much less of a degree of uncertainty.
 How does a distributed trace, log, or event even come close to addressing such prediction capabilities and capacities?
-The lens (or model) from which we view the computing world has many an engineer staring down at data and details, seeing trees, more so roots, while being utterly oblivious to the forest, ecosystem, and the nature at play (the dynamics of action).
+The lens (or model) from which we view the computing world has many engineers staring down at data and details, seeing trees, more so roots, while being utterly oblivious to the forest, ecosystem, and the nature at play (the dynamics of action).
 We’re failing at first base.